aryanonkar2005/BetterSearch/README.md

 11. It also allows users to choose between a faster mode that avoids LLMs and a more advanced mode that leverages LLMs with spatial analysis to deliver more relevant results, with slightly higher latency.

-12. It allows users to attach images and files with search query.
+12. It allows users to attach images and files along with their search query.
 </p>

 <h2>Limitations of Conventional Search Engines</h2>